zalando-nakadi/reactive-nakadi/README.md

 ## TODO
 There is still a lot of work to be done on this, but some of the high level outstanding tasks include:
-- Configurable connection retries to Nakadi
-- Persistence of consumer Cursor.
+* [x] Persistence of consumer Cursor.
 Nakadi plans to support consumer commits in later high level API versions
-- Pass cursor as part of request header
+* [x] Pass cursor as part of request header
+* [ ] Configurable connection retries to Nakadi
+* [ ] Lease management for low level API
+  * [ ] Internal automatic partition assignment
+  * [ ] Single registered consumer per topic group
+* [ ] Integrate with Nakadi High Level API
+* [ ] Implement Zookeeper commit handler
-- Unit / integration tests
+* [ ] Unit / integration tests
-- Some documentation
+* [ ] More documentation
+* [ ] Extend ConsumerProperties / ProducerProperties to use Akka config

 ## Example Usage